psx95/learning-go/variables-and-simple-data-types/variables-and-constants.md

 )
 ```

-In case of implicitly typed constants in Go, Go treats the constants as a literal value, so in the example above, `a` will be treated as a literal value, so whereever we use `a` in the program, Go will simply copy the value `42` in its place.
+In case of implicitly typed constants in Go, Go treats the constants as a literal value, so in the example above, `a` will be treated as a literal value, so wherever we use `a` in the program, Go will simply copy the value `42` in its place.
 This means we could use `a` to assign a floating point value as well - which would not be possible in case of variables.

-In constrast, in case of explicitly typed constant, like `name`, it can only ever be assigned where a `string` datatype is allowed.
+In contrast, in case of explicitly typed constant, like `name`, it can only ever be assigned where a `string` datatype is allowed.

 ##### Notes
 1. Regarding iota - `iota` is a special symbol in Go that is used in the context of assigning the constants. `iota` has a value that is related to its position in a constant group and `iota`'s value at the first position in a constant group is `0`.
 The value of `iota` resets between each constant block.